askfiy/nvim/README.md

 ### Buffer-keymap

-It is a very good idea to manage all buffers via the [bufferline](https://github.com/akinsho/bufferline.nvim) and [bufferdelete](https://github.com/famiu/bufdelete.nvim) plugins , here is my keymap, usually they start with `<leader>b`:
+It is a very good idea to manage all buffers via the [bufferline](https://github.com/akinsho/bufferline.nvim) plugins , here is my keymap, usually they start with `<leader>b`:

 ```
 -  "n" <c-q>       :  Close current buffer